-3.1 Aerodynamic gradient method
+3.1 Gradient method

-The choice for using the aerodynamic tower gradient method was motivated by the availability of commercial sensors for all required measurements.
-The aerodynamic tower gradient method is based on the generally accepted micrometeorological similarity theory (i.e., diffusion coefficients for momentum, heat, water vapor and trace gases are assumed to be the same).
-The un-modified aerodynamic method is only valid for neutral stability (for a Richardson number Ri, of 0 ± 0.01), but empirical functions for near-unstable (-0.1 < Ri < -0.01) and near-stable (+0.01 < Ri < +0.1) conditions can be applied to extend the use of the method to a wider range of encountered atmospheric situations (Oke, 1987).
+The choice for using the tower gradient method was motivated by the availability of commercial sensors for all required measurements.
+The tower gradient method is based on the generally accepted micrometeorological similarity theory (i.e., diffusion coefficients for momentum, heat, water vapor and trace gases are assumed to be the same).
+The un-modified gradient method is only valid for neutral stability (for a Richardson number Ri, of 0 ± 0.01), but empirical functions for near-unstable (-0.1 < Ri < -0.01) and near-stable (+0.01 < Ri < +0.1) conditions can be applied to extend the use of the method to a wider range of encountered atmospheric situations (Oke, 1987).
 In addition, the method requires steady state conditions over the averaging time and constant fluxes with height over the measurement interval.

-Despite these requirements, the method is relatively simple to use, as it involves measurements of wind speed, air temperature, and ozone mixing ratio at a minimum of two heights.
-In our case, measurements were conducted at three heights on the 12-m tower, i.e. at 0.75, 2 and 10 m.
-Ozone monitors record the ozone mixing ratio in unit of parts per billion volume (ppbv), which needs to be converted to an ozone mass per unit volume scale (μg m-3) following where 48 g mol-1 is the molecular weight for ozone O_3 , 8.314 J $^{\circ}C^{-1}$ mol-1 is the universal gas constant, and P and T are the measured ambient pressure and temperature in Pa and $^{\circ}C$, respectively.
+Despite these requirements the method is relatively simple to use, as it involves measurements of wind speed, air temperature, and ozone mixing ratio at a minimum of two heights.
+In our case, measurements were conducted at three heights on the 12-m tower, i.e., at 0.75, 2 and 10 m.
+Ozone monitors record the ozone mixing ratio in unit of parts per billion volume (ppbv), which needs to be converted to an ozone mass per unit volume scale ($\mu g m^{-3}$).
+This is done using the ideal gas law along with ambient temperature and pressure measurements.